 In the course of the nineteenth century, however, this universal notion, merged with and was challenged by the birth of new nation states, including the kingdom of Italy (1861).
 Consequently, processes of nation building and the search for new national identities, rooting in a common past, started to play an important role in the formation of archaeology as a scholarly discipline.
 In many countries, the archaeological research agenda took shape within such national frameworks and Italy is a case in point.
 Romanità, and the Roman past that was shared by all Italians in and beyond Italy became the main ingredients of new narratives that served both the liberal governments since the country’s unification and the fascist regime of the 1920s and 1930s.
 However, the nature of these narratives, and hence the role of archaeology, differed dramatically.

-Nathalie de Haan (Radboud University), Martijn Eickhoff (NIODD) and guest lecturers
+Nathalie de Haan (Radboud University), Martijn Eickhoff (NIOD / Rijksuniversiteit Groningen).

 Assessment and Grading

-Participants are required to give an on-site oral presentation and to write a final essay
+Participants are required to give an on-site oral presentation and to submit a portfolio.

-Master, research master and PhD-students in Classics, Archaeology, Heritage Studies, Ancient History or Contemporary (Italian) History enrolled in one of the KNIR partner universities (RU, RUG, UL, UU, UvA, VU) and la Sapienza University (Rome).
+Master, research master and PhD-students in Classics, Archaeology, Heritage Studies, Ancient History or Contemporary (Italian) History enrolled in one of the KNIR partner universities (RU, RUG, UL, UU, UvA, VU).

-The study load is the equivalent of 6 ects (168 hours) and comprises ten days of study in Rome.
+The study load is the equivalent of 5 ects (140 hours) and comprises seven days of study in Rome.
 Each student should arrange with his/her university whether the course can be part of the existing curriculum.
 Upon successful completion of the course, the KNIR will provide a certificate mentioning the study load and evaluation tools.